FernndMR/d3js-advanced/Readme.md

 In this task we want to add to our chart a background color as an indicator of the number of cases in every region also.

-We still want to have our buttons to change visualitazation between two dates.
+We still want to have our buttons to change visualization between two dates.

 ![Alt text](./content/MapaAnimado.gif "affected coronavirus")